 My friend Lynne and I enjoyed an authentic German meal at Bavarian Haus, complete with waiters clad in Bavarian clothing and a talented accordion player.
 I ordered the pork schnitzel, sauerkraut, and potato dumplings, which were absolutely delicious!
 The prices were affordable and the service prompt and friendly.

 For dessert, Lynne and I bought almond iced cookie cutouts at the Sweet Shop.
 The prettiest sight of the night was the Mt.
 Dora Masonic Lodge #238.
 Its house was framed and illuminated with hundreds of white twinkling lights.
-House tours were available for $3 or for $5, you could get a picture with Santa Claus.
+House tours were available and you could get a picture with Santa Claus.

 A Must for Christmas Fans